 Join Here | Log In

 We are all exposed to mold on a daily basis.
-Fungi are essential to life: they dwell on our skin, make our soil fertile, and help decompose organic matter.
-However… some molds give off microscopic toxins that can harm you.
+Fungi are essential to life: they live on our skin, make our soil fertile, and help decompose organic matter.
+But… some molds release microscopic toxins that can harm you.
+And for some people, exposure to certain types of mold can lead to long-term health problems.

-Molds are everywhere!
-From the green fuzz on an old loaf of bread to the essential fungi found throughout healthy soil, mold is a general term for the types of fungi that are filamentous.
-Yeast are also classified as fungi, but they are single-celled and don’t produce filaments.
+Mold is a general term for the types of multicellular fungi that are filamentous.
+Yeast is also classified as a fungus, but it is single-celled and doesn’t produce filaments.

-Exposure to certain types of mold – the kind that produce mycotoxins – can cause chronic health-related problems, gut health issues, immediate injury, or even death.
+Exposure to certain types of mold – the kind that produces mycotoxins – can cause chronic health problems, gut health issues, immediate illness, mitochondrial dysfunction, or even death.
+When people talk about the health effects of mold, they are usually referring to the effects of mycotoxin exposure.

 What are mycotoxins?

 Mycotoxins are microscopic mold metabolites that can cause harm.
 They are naturally occurring toxins produced by filamentous fungi (molds).
-They are classified as toxins because even at very low doses, they can cause ill effects or even death in humans and other animals.[ref]
+They are classified as toxins because even at very low doses, they can cause illness or even death in humans and other animals.[ref]
+Mycotoxins are different from the toxins found in poisonous mushrooms, which are the fruiting bodies of fungi.

-They differ from the toxins found in poisonous mushrooms (which are the fruiting bodies of fungi).
-Instead, mycotoxins are found in trace amounts on moldy nuts, grains, coffee, and dried fruits.
-Molds growing on damp building materials can also produce mycotoxins.
+Mycotoxins are found in trace amounts on moldy nuts, grains, coffee, and dried fruits.
+The mold that grows in damp places, such as water-damaged building materials, can also produce mycotoxins.

 Aflatoxins, ochratoxins, trichothecenes, zearalenone, fumonisins, and ergotamine are more commonly studied mycotoxins, but more than 300 mycotoxins are known to exist.
 Some of these mycotoxins are produced by more than one type of fungus, while others are specific to a single fungal species.[ref]